-So you want to be an incident commander?
+So you want to be an Incident Commander (IC)?
 You've come to the right place!
-You don't need to be a senior team member to become an IC, anyone can do it providing you have the requisite knowledge (yes, even an intern)!
+You don't need to be a senior team member to become an IC, anyone can do it providing you have the requisite knowledge (yes, even an intern!)

-If you could boil down the definition of an Incident Commander to one sentence, it would be,
+If you could boil down the purpose of an Incident Commander to one sentence, it would be:

-Your job as an IC is to listen to the call and to watch the incident Slack room in order to provide clear coordination, recruiting others to gather context/details.
+Your job as an Incident Commander is to listen to the call and to watch the incident Slack room in order to provide clear coordination, recruiting others to gather context/details.
 You should not be performing any actions or remediations, checking graphs, or investigating logs.
 Those tasks should be delegated.

 Before you can be an Incident Commander, it is expected that you meet the following criteria.
 Don't worry if you don't meet them all yet, you can still continue with training!